Agoric/documentation/main/zoe/api/zoe-contract-facet.md

  - `exit()`
    - Returns: `void`
    - Causes the `seat` to exit, concluding its existence.
-All `payouts`, if any, are made, and the `seat` object can no longer interact with the contract.
-Note that `exit` is only present if an immediate exit is possible based on `'OnDemand` being the value of `exit:` in the `seat`'s `proposal`.
+All `payouts`, if any, are made, and the `seat` object can no longer interact with the contract. .
  - `kickOut(msg)` (`msg` is optional)
    - Returns: `void`
    - The `seat` exits, displaying the `msg` string, if there is one, on the console.